echoamireux/AVAX/Readme.md

 * run the following command to install all dependencies:

   npm install --save avalanche dotenv:
-* Replace "NODE_API_KEY" in .env file with your API KEY,You can find your API KEY in https://datahub.figment.io/services/avalanche
+* Replace "NODE_API_KEY" in .env file with your API KEY, you can find your API KEY in https://datahub.figment.io/services/avalanche

 # Task 1
 * Run the following command to complete the task1: